Learn more about Jon:

 Jon is an avid musician and performs professional acoustic shows for area events and restaurants.
 Jon also leads others in prayer by playing Christian music for the church.

 Jon was first elected by the people of District 25 to serve in the House of Representatives in 2010.
-During his time in office, Jon served as Vice Chairman of the House Judiciary Committee and served in leadership as a House Majority Whip.
-While in office, Jon, a fiscal conservative, advocated for low taxes and fees, open and efficient government, protection of life, preservation of family farms, and quality education for South Dakota children.
+During his time in office, Jon served as Chairman of the House Judiciary Committee and served in leadership as a House Majority Whip and Speaker Pro Tempore.
+While in office, Jon, a strong conservative, advocated for families, low taxes and fees, open and efficient government, protection of life, preservation of family farms, and quality education for South Dakota children.